-If we are honest, those of us in one recognize marriage can be difficult.
-A couple should never lead others to believe that disagreements, arguments and, yes, frustration don’t exist in a marriage.
-Honestly speaking, sometimes married people just don’t get along.
+Healthy actions during an argument help married couples during serious disagreements.
+If we are honest, those of us in one recognized marriage can be difficult.
+A couple should never lead others to believe that disagreements, inequalities, arguments, and frustration don’t exist in a lifetime commitment.
+Honestly speaking, sometimes, married people just don’t get along, and there’s evidence to that.
 There’s no need to put marriage on this pedestal where it’s a bed of roses the moment we say “I do.”

 Don’t pretend whatever it is didn’t happen.
 The only way to deal with an issue is to acknowledge it exists.
-If it hurt you, tell your spouse, because, more than likely, that wasn’t the intent.
+If it hurts you, tell your spouse because, more than likely, that wasn’t the intent.

 Ask yourself, “Is what I am about to say or do reasonable, and am I possibly overreacting to the situation?”

-Doing this sets the tone of the conversation and opens up both partners to having a healthy discussion.
+Doing this sets the tone of the conversation and opens up both partners to have a healthy discussion.